Easy to Difficult Bible Trivia Quiz

 Ebed-Melech, an Ethiopian eunuch, rescued Jeremiah from a muddy cistern.

-He was in King Zedekiah's court when he rescued Jeremiah from a muddy cistern.
+He was a member of King Zedekiah's court when he rescued Jeremiah from a muddy cistern.

 Royal officials had thrown Jeremiah into the cistern because of his preaching.